-You can set up your router with the NETGEAR Genie automatically, or you can use the Genie menus and screens to set up your router manually.
-However, before you start the setup process, you need to have your ISP information on hand and make sure the laptops, PCs, and other devices in the network have the settings described here.
+You can set up your router with the NETGEAR genie automatically, or you can use the genie menus and screens to set up your router manually.
+Before you start the setup process, get your ISP information, and make sure the computers and devices in the network have the settings described here.